seregazhuk/seregazhuk.github.io_old/_posts/2016-09-28-php-tumblr-downloader-p2.md

 ## Add Command

 Next step is to create a *command* for grabbing photos.
-Let's create a class `PhotosCommand` in the `src` folder.
+Let's create a class `SaveCommand` in the `src` folder.
 To use it as a *command* we need it to extend Symfony's Console Component `Command` class. `Command` class basically has two methods: `config` to set some command settings and `execute` to process the entire logic: